 Open letter to the Government of Canada from the Canadian Coalition to Combat Online Hate calling for immediate action to end hate online.

-Please find below a letter (in both English and French) from the Coalition to Combat Online hate to The Honourable David Lametti, P.C., M.P.
+Please find below a letter from the Coalition to Combat Online hate to The Honourable David Lametti, P.C., M.P.
 Minister of Justice and Attorney General of Canada and to The Honourable Pablo Rodriguez, P.C., M.P.
 Minister of Canadian Heritage on the issue of online hate.

 November 15, 2021